-Baisie Therapy Services team currently consists of Speech Pathologists, Occupational Therapists, Educators and Allied Health Assistants who provide services to children aged 0-12 years under NDIS (plan and self-managed) and private fee-for-service with claims available from Medicare and private health funds.
+Baisie's diverse team consists of Speech Pathologists, Occupational Therapists and Allied Health Assistants who provide services to children aged 0-18 years under NDIS (plan and self-managed) and private fee-for-service with claims available from Medicare and Private Health funds.

 Baisie Therapy Services is always taking part in opportunities to share information, upskill on the current evidence based practices and share resources through formal and informal networking channels.
 Baisie is able to provide workplace workshops about various Speech Pathology and/or Occupational Therapy personal development topics.